AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Even the smallest person can change the course of the future. — J.R.R.
-Tolkien
+> Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present. — George Bernard Shaw
 <!--END_SECTION:quote-->